salesforce/omakase/readme.md

 It's important to understand that the second level may or may not be executed or may only be executed on certain instances.
 Also the second level for one selector instance may occur at a different time than another selector instance.

 This process allows us to be more specific about what actually gets parsed.
 For example, on a first parsing pass we may want to parse and validate everything, but on a second pass we may not care about fully parsing selectors anymore.
 This pinpointed level of detail allows for better performance, especially important in production scenarios.

-(However, even when doing away with this separation and always parsing and refining everything every time, Omakase still executes faster than other leading open-source CSS parsers.)

 When a `Parser` has successfully parsed some content, it will construct the appropriate AST object and give it to the `Broadcaster`.
 Ultimately, the `Broadcaster` will pass the AST object to the registered subscription methods for that particular AST object type.